bahree/helloLondon/README.md

 ### **TimeCapsuleLLM**
 - **Source**: [TimeCapsuleLLM](https://github.com/haykgrigo3/TimeCapsuleLLM) by haykgrigo3
 - **Contribution**: Provided the initial concept and framework for historical language model training
-- **What I built on**: Extended with production-ready infrastructure, comprehensive evaluation frameworks, and deployment to Hugging Face
+- **What I built on**: Extended with educational infrastructure, comprehensive evaluation frameworks, and deployment to Hugging Face

 ### **nanoGPT**
 - **Source**: [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Karpathy